2015 Bathurst 1000: Free Practice

 The first free practice session took place on the Thursday morning prior to the race and was open to both championship drivers and co-drivers.
 Defending race winner Chaz Mostert set the fastest lap time during the session, his time of 2:06.3223 being 1.7 seconds quicker than his time in the corresponding session in 2014.
 David Reynolds was second fastest ahead of Shane van Gisbergen.
 Garth Tander was the first driver to go off the circuit, spinning into the sand at Hell Corner, while Tim Blanchard was the first driver to hit the wall, also at Hell Corner.
 The second practice session was held on Thursday afternoon and was open only to co-drivers.
 Warren Luff set the fastest lap time ahead of Dean Canto and Steven Richards.
 David Russell crashed at the Cutting, causing enough damage to take the car out of the third practice session held later that afternoon.
 The third session saw Fabian Coulthard break his own practice lap record with a time of 2:05.4786, compared to the time of 2:05.6080 he set in the 2014 qualifying session.
 Mark Winterbottom, Reynolds, Mostert and Van Gisbergen all set times in the 2:05 bracket as well.
 Reynolds was fined A$25,000 following the Thursday press conference where he referred to the entry of Renee Gracie and Simona de Silvestro as the "pussy wagon".
 Reynolds later apologised for his remark.

 The fourth free practice session was held on Friday morning and was another session for co-drivers only.
-Cameron Waters was fastest with a time of 2:05.7220, while Luke Youlden was the only other driver to set a time under 2:06.
+Cam Waters was fastest with a time of 2:05.7220, while Luke Youlden was the only other driver to set a time under 2:06.
 In the fifth practice session, held later on Friday morning, Jamie Whincup became the first driver to set a lap time under 2:05 in a V8 Supercar, recording a time of 2:04.9097.
 Scott Pye also went faster than Coulthard's record, setting a time of 2:05.2436.